Order of Saint Lazarus (statuted 1910): Malta-Paris obedience

 A number of royal houses are represented among the knights of the order, including Prince David Bagration of Mukhrani of Georgia, and Zera Yacob Amha Selassie, Crown Prince of Ethiopia.
 Also, the Patriarch Abune Paulos of the Ethiopian Orthodox Tewahedo Church.

-In the United Kingdom, the order has counted several senior aristocrats among its membership.
-The 13th Earl Ferrers was the grand prior of England and Wales (Malta obedience) until he was succeeded in March 2012 by the 22nd Earl of Shrewsbury, who was followed by the 13th Marquess of Lothian in October 2013.
-In Scotland, the 5th Viscount Gough is head of the grand bailiwick of Scotland.
+In the United Kingdom, the order has counted several hereditary peers among its membership.
+The 13th Earl Ferrers was the grand prior of England and Wales (Malta obedience) until he was succeeded in March 2012 by the 22nd Earl of Shrewsbury, who was followed by the late 13th Marquess of Lothian 2013–2024.
+The current Bailiff is Cardiff optician, David A. Woolf.
+In Scotland, the late 5th Viscount Gough served as head of the grand bailiwick of Scotland.

 In Ireland, Denis O'Conor Don, Chief of the Name O'Conor and principal claimant to the High Kingship of Ireland, was a knight of justice in the order as well as Juge d'Armes of the Grand Priory of Ireland.
 Other noble families are also represented among the order's membership in Ireland, including O'Morchoe, Bunbury and Guinness.